ypriverol/os-proteomics/manuscript.md

 Before we delve into the role of OSS in computational proteomics, we would like to highlight one of the fundamental aspects and challenges in the development of proteomics software: the use of software licenses.
 These licenses often target commercialization, code reuse, but also distribution and citation.

-As the gold standard for proteomics software development we recommend to use a standard OSS license (**Figure 1**), like Apache 2.0, MIT, BSD, LGPL, GPL, etc.; a list of them can be found at (https://opensource.org/licenses).
+As the gold standard for proteomics software development, we recommend to use a standard OSS license (**Figure 1**) like Apache 2.0, MIT, BSD, LGPL, GPL, etc.; a list of them can be found at (https://opensource.org/licenses).
 These licenses are well known, are in use across many fields, and are well understood by the community.
 Additionally, they are compatible with the FAIR principles and the Open Source Initiative (OSI) guidelines [REF].
 These established licenses all have a clear definition of what is allowed and what is not, and how the software can be distributed, reused, and cited.